krystallite/Airline-Seating-Assignment/README.md

 Step 5 (Scenario A2 - small party size but members need to be split up)

 Members in the party need to be split up.
 Update counter count_sep and metrics table in database.
 Find next available seats and assign seats.
-Update dictionaries, counter seat_balance and seatings table in database.
+Update dictionaries, counter seat_balance and seating table in database.
 Proceed to Step 8.

 Step 6 (Scenario A3 - large party size and members need to be split up)

 Party size is bigger than the maximum number of seats in a row.
 Update counter count_sep and metrics table in database.
 Seats are assigned by checking for entirely empty rows first.
 If empty rows are filled and not all party members are assigned a seat, then we check for the next available seat from the first row.
-Update dictionaries, counter seat_balance and seatings table in database.
+Update dictionaries, counter seat_balance and seating table in database.
 Proceed to Step 8.

 Step 7 (Scenario B - booking cannot be accepted)